 Which One Is Right for You?

 If you are considering waterfall vs RAD or even RAD vs Agile, the key questions you should ask have to do with the nature of the project and what kind of developers you have.

 As clients, project leads, and developers become more skilled, there may be less of a need to follow the typical waterfall methodology.
 You can move to a more adaptive and faster means of development.
 But if your team is fairly inexperienced, relying on a traditional development model may be better in the beginning.

 Kissflow RAD is an example of a business process application platform that works best with RAD principles.
 Users can create their own apps extremely fast and can make changes instantly.
-Try it today with a free trial and see just how fast process app development can be!
+Try it today and see just how fast a rapid app development platform can be.